grafana/k6-docs/docs/sources/next/javascript-api/k6-net-grpc/stream/stream-on.md

 ---
 title: 'Stream.on()'
-excerpt: 'Set up handler functions for various events on the GRPC stream.'
+description: 'Set up handler functions for various events on the GRPC stream.'
 weight: 10
 ---

 # Stream.on()

-Set up handler functions for various events on the GRPC stream.
+Set up handler functions for various events on the gRPC stream.

 | Parameter | Type     | Description                                  |
 | --------- | -------- | -------------------------------------------- |